gilad-moskowitz/numericalSemigroupPackage/README.md

 * `S.FactorizationsUpToElement(nmax)` will do the same thing as the above function, only for the factorizations

 There are other functions available, but I will let you play with it and see what you find.

+## Testing the package

+If you would like to make changes to the package and test that the base functionality hasn't been effected, you can `from testingPackage import*` and then call the function `runTests()`.
+If there are now problems, the function will print `Done` twice (from the struture theorem initialization of two semigroups), and then print `Success on all tests`.
+If there are any issues, the function will raise an exception.